 The future of our nation depends on the well-being and success of our children.
 We are grateful for your leadership in making child poverty reduction a priority, and we look forward to working with you to improve the well-being of America's children and youth.
-For additional information, please don't hesitate to visit www.endchildpovertyus.org or contact Cara Baldari, VP of Family Economics at First Focus Campaign for Children, at carab@firstfocus.org.
+For additional information, please don't hesitate to visit www.endchildpovertyus.org or contact Cara Baldari, VP of Family Economics at First Focus Campaign for Children, at carab@firstfocus.org or Olivia Gomez, oliviag@firstfocus.org.